 Phase 1: Pilot testing

-This controlled testing phase reveals integration issues and operational gaps before they can impact your broader customer base.
+Find integration issues and operational gaps before they hit your full customer base.

 Phase 2: Dual fulfillment

-Operating both fulfillment centers simultaneously creates a safety net that protects your customer experience while validating the new 3PL’s processes.
+Running both 3PLs simultaneously protects your customer experience while you validate the new provider at scale.

 Volume transfer